 Jeep Wrangler Water Leak Replacement Parts kit

 |55395274/5AN||Front Door Primary Seal|

 If you after heavy rain you notice condensation build-up on your windows, that’s usually a tell-tale sign there is an internal leak somewhere.
 Also, lift your rubber mats to check if your carpets are soaking wet underneath.
 As an interim solution, remove the drain plugs from under your carpet.
 The carpet will still soak up the water, but it will now have a place to drain, while you troubleshoot where the leak is coming from.
 YJ’s were very susceptible to leaks through the cowl vent after heavy rains or after you’ve been through a car wash.

 The leak is caused by the Cowl Side Panel.
 Remove the carpeting and all fitting on the right side of the panel in front of the door underneath the dashboard.
 There is a hole that needs to be plugged up where the water runs out from the top of the cowl area.
 The cowl area is the section in front of the windscreen, near the top of the firewall.

 Jeep Wrangler Hard Top Leaking

 I bought a brand new 2012 Jeep JK Freedom Top.
 After taking off and replacing the freedom tops around 5 times, I started to get leaks.
 My dealership was great about it and they repaired it twice (the first time didn’t do the trick).
 They had to order more weather stripping.
-They fixed it, and sealed everything really well and it doesn’t leak anymore.
-I choose to keep it closed now so it doesn’t happen again (for now anyways).
+They fixed it and sealed everything really well and it doesn’t leak anymore.
+I choose to keep it closed now so it doesn’t happen again (for now anyway).
 There is always a way to fix the issue!

 It is important to understand where the leak ENDS up when diagnosing the vehicle.
 Where the leak ends up, does not always explain where the leak originates.